-- The correct environment for amaryllis to avoid leaves drooping
+- The correct environment is essential for amaryllis to avoid leaves drooping

 - Give amaryllis plenty of sunlight to keep it upright

-- For healthy upright leaves ensure you water amaryllis frequently
+- For healthy upright leaves ensure you water amaryllis correctly

-- Amaryllis will fall over if they sit in water-logged soil
+- Amaryllis will fall over & the leaves will droop if the plant sits in water-logged soil

-- Stimulating the bulb before dormancy can lead to later problems
+- Stimulating the bulb before dormancy has ended can lead to leaf problems later

 The Hippeastrum genus that we know commonly as amaryllis is native to the tropical and subtropical parts of the Americas growing abundantly in South America and the Caribbean as well being native to South Africa.